What are Spinal Injections?

-Difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB)
+What is the difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB)?

 The difference between epidural steroid injections (ESI) and selective nerve root blocks (SNRB) requires going back to anatomy.
 The dura is the membrane inside the spinal canal which makes up the long tube from the brain to the tailbone.
 This dural sac contains the nerves and the cerebrospinal fluid or CSF.
 The nerves then branch out from this sac like tree branches (one on each side) at every level to exit the spinal canal (see the anatomy section).

 The Latin term “epi” means “above” so an epidural injection is an injection above the dura.
 This injection is normally placed around the center of the neck or back and the medication is deposited on top of the dura.
 The SNRB puts medication at the nerve root branch from the spine in the area called the foramen.
 With a small volume, only the exiting nerve root can be targeted.
 With a larger volume, the medication will enter the canal and cover more than one nerve root.

 The choice of injection location depends upon the problem area suspected of causing pain.
 If the canal is stenotic (narrowed), a central injection or ESI would be used.
 If a nerve is suspected of causing pain, a SNRB would be used in the foramen that the nerve exits.
 Now to confuse the issue, you can introduce medication into the central canal through the foramen if you use enough volume.
 This would be called a trans-foraminal epidural steroid injection (TFESI).
 If disc pain is suspected, either route (ESI or TFESI) would be acceptable.